 Video Recipe

-This post was first published in May 2020, and has been republished with updated notes /photos and recipe video in Dec 2020.
+This recipe was first published in May 2020, and has been republished with updated instructions, notes & tips, step images, as well as video in Jan 2022.

 If you’d like FREE recipes and meal prep ideas delivered directly to your email inbox every Friday in one short email, then subscribe to the Foodie Friday list HERE, and never run out of ideas on what to cook over the weekend or prep for the week ahead. 🙂